How can I check my application status?

 No. However, taking the MCAT in September will delay review of your application.

 MCAT scores are good for a period of three years.
-MCAT scores from 2011 are the oldest MCAT scores accepted for entry with the 2014 first year class.
+MCAT scores from 2013 are the oldest MCAT scores accepted for entry with the 2016 first-year class.

 After we receive your verified application from AMCAS, we will send you the link to the online secondary application via email.
 All applicants receive a link to the secondary.
 It can take up to four weeks after AMCAS verification to receive Drexel's link to the secondary application.
 Please contact us if you feel that the link to your secondary application has not reached you in a timely manner.
+Please make sure to check all spam/junk folders.
 Please retain your Banner ID and password, which will be sent to you with the link for the secondary application.

 Yes.
 We will accept additional letters.
 They should be sent to us through the AMCAS Letters Service and, whenever possible, should reference your AMCAS ID number.